simontopliss/EVConneXion/README.md

 ![Screenshot_Montage](https://github.com/simontopliss/EVConneXion/assets/971542/1de4051b-eafe-4487-a22b-3be183c7b691)

 ## Features
-- Get locations nearest UK electric vehicle charge point to the user's location or by postcode
+-	Get locations nearest UK electric vehicle charge point to the user's location or by postcode.
-- Map view displays nearest charge points
+-	Map view displays nearest charge points with route planning and directions.
+-	Look around view with 360-degree panoramic views; take a virtual walk through the streets or orient yourself to landmarks to navigate when you get to the destination.
-- Displays information about the charge point; such as the charger types
+-	Displays distance to the location, detailed information about the charge point; such as the charger types.
-- Distance to the location
-- Filters to enable search be charger type, charger speed or charger network
+-	Filters to enable search be charger type, charger speed or charger network.
-- Get route directions
-- Get more information about the charge point
-- See what types of chargers are available
-- Filters allow fine-grained searches
+-	Supports 9 different charger connectors and all 79 UK electric vehicle charging networks available in the UK.
+-	Created graphic elements for all connectors and brand logos for dark and light mode.

 ## Technology
 - SwiftUI